Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: The Josephson plasmon polariton in bi-layer YBCO

 2. If we set $\omega_{p2}=0$, the lower plasmon is gapless with a linear dispersion.
 However its velocity is given by $c'=\sqrt{\frac{d_2-d_1}{d_2+d_1}}c$, i.e. it is different from propagation in free space and this modification of the velocity exists only because $\omega_{p1}$ is nonzero.
 Therefore even the linear dispersion knows about the phase difference between members of a bilayer and this linear mode is coupled to the Josephson current between them.

-3. It is easy to see from Eq. \ref{discon2} that the $z$ component of the electric field is nonzero in both slabs, but is mainly in slab 1 for $\omega_U$ and in slab 2 for $\omega_L$.
-In fact from this equation we can solve for the ratio at a given mode frequency $\omega$.
+3. We can solve for the ratio between the $z$ components of the electric field $E_1$ and $E_2$ in slab 1 and 2 at a given mode frequency $\omega$.
+(See appendix A)

-where in the second part we take $\omega \ll \omega_{p1} $ as is appropriate for frequency near the lower plasmon mode.
+It is easy to see that the $z$ component of the electric field is nonzero in both slabs, but is mainly in slab 1 for $\omega_U$ and in slab 2 for $\omega_L$.
 Since the mode is a linear superposition of $E_1$ and $E_2$, we can use this ratio to estimate the coupling of this mode to a drive that couples to the intra-bilayer electric field $E_1$.
-Note that while this coupling is small, it is the same order of magnitude whether $\omega_{p2}$ is zero or not, since it depends only on the mode frequency.
+Note that while this coupling is small, it is the same order of magnitude whether $\omega_{p2}$ is zero or not for the frequencies we are considering.

 Finally we write down the well-known expression for the dielectric function $\epsilon (\omega)$: